-Often well-meaning individuals will make statements to that we, as survivors, ought not to feel guilt or shame – and that these belong to the abuser or those that colluded in some way with them.
+Often well-meaning individuals will make statements that we, as survivors, ought not to feel guilt or shame and that those feelings belong to the abuser or those that colluded in some way with them.

 But it isn’t as easy as that – if only it were.